 Last week, I wrote about the real emotional impact of a beloved character leaving one of my long-running favorite TV shows.
 If you missed it, you can catch up here.
 This week, I am going to try to figure out why this sort of thing breaks my heart in a very real sense.
 I think part … Continue reading Monday Musings: When A Fictional Character Breaks Your Heart, Part 2

-My rating: 3 of 5 stars The Earth is devastated by a comet strike, and survivors are few.
+My rating: 3 of 5 stars Narrated by Paul Heitsch The Earth is devastated by a comet strike, and survivors are few.
 One is Dust, a sixteen-year-old boy, who finds himself alone in a ruined land.
-He starts out to find out if there are other survivors and he meets several- some human, some not, and some, like Dust, … Continue reading Friday Review: Dust: Before and After by S.E.
+He starts out to find out if there are other survivors and he meets several- some human, some not, … Continue reading Friday Review: Dust: Before and After by S.E.
 Smith (Audiobook)

 SpaceX launched it's Falcon Heavy rocket on February 6.
 The lift off was pretty neat, and the two booster rockets landed upright almost in perfect sync.
 If you missed it, here's a video of the take off and landing: SpaceX Falcon Heavy Scientists think a virus might be responsible for human consciousness: Human Consciousness Are … Continue reading Wednesday Wanderings: SpaceX Falcon Heavy, Virus May Be the Cause of Consciousness, Winter Olympic Facts, and 23 Dumb Jokes

 It's happened to many of us: your favorite character in a book, television show, or movie is written out, or dies.
 For some, it's easy to move past it, and go on.
 But for others, it's almost as if a real person just walked out of your life.
 I'm in the latter group.
 Today, I'm … Continue reading Monday Musings: When a Fictional Character Breaks Your Heart, Part 1